 After clicking Next, you will be prompted for the root directory of the project to import.
 Select the appropriate SDK directory and ensure that it is selected under the Projects section.
-To preserve symbolic links, make sure that the SDK is in your Eclipse workspace and that the Copy projects into workspace option is not checked before proceeding.
+To preserve symbolic links, make sure that the Copy projects into workspace option is not checked before proceeding.
+An example of these settings is shown in Figure 5.

 🖨 Import

-Import Projects Select a directory to sear ch for existing Eclipse projects.
+Import Projects Select a directory to search for existing Eclipse projects.

-Select root directory: Select archive file: pe/travis/workspace_SIB/SIB2.0-SDK/ Browse
+Select root directory: he/travis/workspace_SIB/SIB2.0-SDK/ Select archive file: Browse Browse

-P rojects:
+Projects: Colort All

-⊠ SIB2.0-SDK Select All Deselect All Refresh
+SIB2.0-SDK Select All

+Deselect All

+Refresh

-□ Copy projects into w orkspace
+□ [Copy projects into workspace

-7 < B ack N ext > E inish Cancel
+2 < Back Next > Einish Cancel